 If your travel is planned after these dates, the Alaska Airlines website will have up-to-date information on the coronavirus situation.

 Allegiant Air change fees

-On Allegiant Air, an ultra-low-cost carrier, all flights are nonrefundable, but the airline gives a credit voucher if you change or cancel an eligible trip.
-Allegiant charges a $75 fee to change a segment, which means that the total cost of altering both legs of a round trip would be $150.
-Within seven days of travel, no changes are allowed and no credit is given, unless you purchased Allegiant's “Trip Flex” add-on at the time of booking.
+Allegiant Air has a stringent change and cancellation policy, which should come as no surprise as an ultra-low-cost carrier.
+You must change or cancel your flight at least seven days before travel, and Allegiant charges a $75 fee per segment — meaning that the total cost of altering both legs of a roundtrip flight would be $150.
+Allegiant will not refund the difference nor the carrier charges or any other booking fees, and you'll receive a non-refundable, non-transferable voucher for future travel up to two years from the original booking date.
+Within seven days of travel, no changes are allowed and no credit is given unless you purchased Allegiant's "Trip Flex" add-on at the time of booking.

 Allegiant Air coronavirus change fee policy